prolsu/readme_generator/README.md

   ## Installation

   The user should make sure to download the necessary dependencies prior to running the app.
 The app will then be run in the terminal with the commands "node index.js"
+  Please watch this [video](https://drive.google.com/file/d/1xsMEavhdOww3cxGuhVkNVDYGq0FGOLn2/view) as an example on how the application works.

   ## Usage